Melin Llynon, Llanddeusant: Reconstruction and ownership

 The windmill was previously reconstructed by the Isle of Anglesey County Council after they purchased the mill in 1978.
 It was restored and reopened on 11 May 1984, and since 1986 the windmill produces stoneground flour.

 Llynnon Mill was operational up until 2016.
 It is currently owned by Richard Holt and his family, who purchased the mill in 2019 with a 25-year lease.
 The mill was in disrepair, but with funding from several sources, including £100,000 from the UK Shared Prosperity Fund, the repairs were completed between 2022 and 2023 as part of the North Anglesey Regeneration programme.
 After the restoration, the previous miller, Lloyd Jones, was rehired in 2024 upon its completion.

 Prior to the business venture, Richard, a native of Anglesey, was a pastry chef in London, England.
 His partner, sister, and father all work at the mill as part of the family business.
 Also at the site is a chocolate factory and donut (Mônuts) shop.
 Llynon Mill also teamed with the Llanfairpwll distillery to create a gin alcoholic beverage.
 And there is a model saffari on site.
 And also a reconstruction of an Iron Age era roundhouse which was constructed in 2007, and officially opened to the public by Charles, Prince of Wales.
+In 2026, Holt repainted the mill green at the bottom, red in the middle and white at the top, to match the Urdd Eisteddfod's mascot Mistar Urdd.
+Anglesey Council ordered him to restore the mill to its traditional white colour.
+Holt had not applied for planning permission or listed building permission before painting the mill.